ayhankrali/ayhankrali/README.md

-- 🤹 Other interests  : Read about personalities who changes the wolrd.
+- 🤹 Other interests  : Read about  the personalities who changes the wolrd.

 </p>